 Appendiceal CT scan is increasingly used as the initial diagnostic test for acute appendicitis, and it is routine practice in the US to request a CT for patients presenting to the emergency room with features of acute appendicitis.
 A CT is also indicated in atypical presentations.
 However, delayed surgery subsequent to CT scan for presumed appendicitis is associated with an increased rate of appendiceal perforation.
 Intravenous contrast-enhanced CT scan with or without oral contrast has up to 100% sensitivity compared with 92% sensitivity in nonintravenous contrast-enhanced CT scan.

 In pregnant women presenting with features of appendicitis, an abdominal sonogram should be performed to identify the appendix.
 If the sonogram examination is inconclusive, an abdominal MRI (particularly in early pregnancy) may be appropriate.
+However, a negative or inconclusive MRI does not exclude appendicitis and surgery should still be considered if clinical suspicion is high.

 Tests to exclude other causes